jaypal1046/dead_code_analyzer/README.md

 - Run with --verbose flag to see detailed usage information
 ```

+Would you like a chart to visualize the summary statistics (e.g., unused elements breakdown)?
+If so, I can generate a pie chart showing the distribution of unused classes, functions, and variables.

 ## Integration with CI/CD

-You can integrate this tool into your CI/CD pipeline to identify dead code automatically:
+Integrate Dead Code Analyzer into your CI/CD pipeline to automatically detect dead code:

 ```yaml
 # Example GitHub Actions workflow